jeannegoossens/Advent-Of-Code/2022/README.md

 Breadth First Search (BFS) through a grid filled with heigh levels.
 Climb a mountain one level at a time.

 ### Day 13
+Comparing nested lists to specific sorting rules, then use those comparisons to sort them.

+### Day 14
+Simulating the gravity of grains of sand falling onto a pile.